Harry Potter TV Show: What We Know About The Upcoming HBO Original Series

 (Image credit: Warner Bros.)

-An exact premiere date has not yet been announced, but Warner Bros.
-Discovery CEO David Zaslav revealed in a February 2024 earnings call (via Variety) that the show would land on Max at some point in 2026.
+An exact Harry Potter TV show premiere date has not yet been announced, but it sounds like it will hit the airwaves (and one of the best streaming services) at some point in 2026.
+In a February 2024 earnings call (via Variety), Discovery CEO David Zaslav revealed that the show would land on Max at some point in 2026.
 A little more than a year later, in a March 2025 earnings call, the WB Discovery chief once again teased a 2026 debut, but didn’t provide any additional details.

 The Harry Potter TV Show Cast